Hyperuniformity near jamming transition over a wide range of bidispersity: Results

-To quantify hyperuniformity across different size ratios $\sr$, we fit the power-law form in Eq.~(\ref{eq:HUasymtotic_S}) to the structure factors $S(q)$ of real particles and $S_c(q)$ of quasi-particles in the contacts-based representation.
-Because the exponent $\alpha$ is sensitive to the fitting range, we select intervals of wavenumber $q$ where variations in the fitting range have minimal effect on $\alpha$~\cite{maher2023hyperuniformity}.
-Figure~\ref{fig:alphaplot} shows the values of $\alpha$ obtained from both $S(q)$ and $S_c(q)$ over the entire range of $\sr$ from 0.3 to 1.
-The $\alpha$ values derived from $S(q)$ exhibit a non-monotonic dependence on $\sr$: they start as low as 0.4, peak near 0.7 for moderate size ratios ($\sr = 0.5 \text{--} 0.8$), and then decrease as $\sr$ approaches the monodisperse limit at 1.
-In contrast, $\alpha$ values extracted from $S_c(q)$ remain nearly constant, fluctuating around $2/3$ throughout the entire range of $\sr$.
+To quantify hyperuniformity across different size ratios $\sr$, we fit the power-law form in Eq.~(\ref{eq:HUasymtotic_S}) to the structure factors $S(q)$ of real particles and $S_c(q)$ of quasi-particles.
+Because the exponent $\alpha$ is sensitive to the fitting range, we select fitting ranges of $q$ for which variations in the range have minimal effects on $\alpha$~\cite{maher2023hyperuniformity}.
+Figure~\ref{fig:alphaplot} shows the values of $\alpha$ obtained from both $S(q)$ and $S_c(q)$ over the entire range $0.3 \leq \sr \leq 1$.
+The $\alpha$ values derived from $S(q)$ exhibit a non-monotonic dependence on $\sr$: they start as low as 0.4, peak at $\alpha \approx 0.7$ for moderate size ratios ($0.5 \leq \sr \leq 0.8$) and then decrease as $\sr$ approaches the monodisperse limit at 1.
+In contrast, the $\alpha$ values extracted from $S_c(q)$ remain nearly constant, fluctuating around $2/3$ throughout the entire range of $\sr$.
+We also examined the system with a different number fraction $\nr = N_S / (N_S + N_L) = 0.2$ (data not shown) and found that the result remains unchanged, i.e., $\alpha \approx 0.6\text{--}0.7$ for $S_c(q)$ for the entire range of $\sr$.